mathigon/textbooks/content/graphs-and-networks/content.md

 ---
 > id: applications-2

+The internet is the largest network ever created by mankind.
+This image shows a very small proportion of all the servers connected to the internet:

     x-parallax.full-width(background="images/internet.jpg")
       .credit © LyonLabs, LLC and Barrett Lyon, 2014

-The internet is the largest network ever created by mankind.
-This image shows a very small proportion of all the servers connected to the internet.

 ---
 > id: applications-3